coopernetes/coopernetes.github.io/about.md

 title: About
 permalink: /about/
 ---
-## Who tf am I
-*Thomas Cooper* - IT professional, all-around tech geek, gamer and music aficionado from Toronto, Canada.
+IT professional, all-around tech geek, gamer and music aficionado from Toronto, Canada.
 Father of one.
 I enjoy tinkering and figuring out how all things work at a fundamental level.
 One might say that I align to reductionist leanings but I try to keep an open mind as well about the world at large.
 Driving radical change within an organization is my passion.

 I've run the gambit of video gaming since 1995.
 Platformers, RPGs, FPS and pretty much everything in between.
 Current gaming:
 * FromSoftware action RPGs (Bloodborne, DS3)